TheRealMattDunn/mattdunn.info/content/notes/GCP Applcation Modernization.md

 ### Take a Holistic Platform View

-- Make use of other platform components, e.g., [Pub Sub](notes/Pub%20Sub.md)
+- Make use of other platform components, e.g. [Pub Sub](notes/Pub%20Sub.md)
 - Otherwise it is just IaaS
 - More value